CESNET/ipfixcol2/README.md

+# IPFIXcol2 configurator
+This web app helps to create a configuration file for IPFIXcol2.

+Author: Martin Madzia
+License: MIT

 # Setup

 You do not need to install any dependencies.
 To run the app open `index.html` file in your browser.